By Lauren Muhlheim, Psy.D. and Therese Waterhous, Ph.D.

 - If travel will involve long car trips, plan out the rest stops and meal locations beforehand.
 Pack a cooler with the family’s regular foods for the trip

 - Plan airplane and airport meals ahead of time and pack extra snacks in case of delays (remember that security does not normally allow liquids unless you have a doctor’s note)

 - If dealing with time changes, discuss with the treatment team how to arrange for this.
-It is recommended to maintain consistency in the intervals between meals and snacks despite any changes in time zone
+We recommend maintaining consistency in the intervals between meals and snacks despite any changes in time zone

-- Set consequences for uneaten meals: finishing food back in the room with a parent, restriction of activities until all food is eaten, and so on.
+- Set consequences for uneaten meals: finishing food back in the room with a parent, restriction of activities until they complete the meal, and so on.
 The family should discuss a plan with the treatment team and feel confident that they will be able to follow through on the plan.
 They must not be intimidated by the eating disorder, even if it means making a scene in front of others.

 - Buffets may be especially overwhelming to a child with anorexia – parents should consider either eating at restaurants with a menu option or making their child’s plate if a buffet is unavoidable.

 How to Feed a Teen With Anorexia on Vacation

 - Maintain as consistently as possible the feeding routine established at home.
 Keep a regular structure of meals and snacks.
 This is the number one priority